AbhiSundu/AbhiSundu.github.io/content/posts/cool-blog-posts.md

 ## Farawaytimes: "How To Make Good Small Games"
 [Link to the blog post](https://farawaytimes.blogspot.com/2023/02/how-to-make-good-small-games.html)

-There are a bunch of gems in this article, like:
+There are a bunch of gems in this post, like:

 >I can tell you “scope small uwu”, but if you don’t believe small games can be good in the first place, all you’ll hear is a homework assignment you have to do before you can make the games you really care about.
 That’s a miserable way to make art, and if you think that’s what “scope small” means, I don’t blame you for getting upset.